ivan133/kadira/README.md

 ## Kadira - Performance Monitoring for Meteor
 [![Build Status](https://travis-ci.org/afrokick/kadira.svg?branch=master)](https://travis-ci.org/afrokick/kadira)

+The main difference is that I have to use montiapm:meteorx and http@2

-This project is based on the [Kadira](https://github.com/lmachens/kadira) without jQuery dependency.
+This project is based on the [Kadira](https://github.com/afrokick/kadira) without jQuery dependency.

 If you are looking for the kadira server, take a look at [meteor apm server](https://github.com/lmachens/meteor-apm-server).